 Unless otherwise noted, our products should not be used in conventional or microwave ovens.
 While you can wash our ceramics in a dishwasher on the light cycle, it is highly recommended that you wash these items by hand, since dishwashers could cause chipping and crazing of the surface of the pieces.

 Since each ceramic piece is individually crafted and hand-painted, you may notice slight variations in color, size and design.
 Additionally, on occasion you might see paint smudges, spots, even light fingerprints.
 You will also notice looseness of ceramic lids.
 All of these “variances” should not be considered defects.
 They are the result of fine work and artistry done completely by hand.

 The Ceramics Production Process

-All the ceramics sold by Tuscan Designs are completely hand-painted by artists in Italy, and new in 2016, in Nicaragua and Tunisia.
-The artists produce many different pieces, including vases, plates, bowls, mugs, serving platters, etc. All of their work belongs to a category of ceramics called Majolica.
+All the ceramics sold by Tuscan Designs are completely hand-painted by artists in Italy, and since 2016, in Nicaragua and Tunisia.
+The artists produce many different pieces, including vases, plates, bowls, mugs, serving platters, etc.

 The shape of the object is created by throwing the clay on a potters wheel, using plaster casts to act as moulds, or by hand molding.The object is then dried slowly at room temperature over a period of several days to a couple of weeks.
 It is then fired in a kiln for the first time at a temperature of around 1000 degrees C. The firing takes about a day.
 After the kiln is cooled, the objects are removed.
 This is called bisque firing.The bisque item is then dipped in a glaze to form the base under-color for the eventual design.
 This is usually a white or off-white glaze.